top of page

 Bowie's bold stance against MTV's lack of representation ignited a broader conversation about racial inequality in the music business.
 His willingness to speak out against what he perceived as injustice demonstrated his commitment to using his influence to advocate for equality and diversity.
 Bowie's actions encouraged others in the industry to reflect on their roles in perpetuating systemic biases and to actively work toward positive change.

 MTV eventually responded to the criticism and began to diversify its programming, recognizing the importance of inclusivity and the celebration of diverse musical talents.
-Bowie's bold words had a lasting impact on MTV's approach to music video selection and representation of artists, signalling a step in the right direction towards a more inclusive and equitable media landscape.
+Bowie's bold words had a lasting impact on MTV's approach to music video selection and representation of artists, signaling a step in the right direction towards a more inclusive and equitable media landscape.

 In retrospect, David Bowie's interview with MTV's Mark Goodman stands as a powerful example of an artist using his platform to be an ally, addressing social issues, challenging the status quo and advocating for others - without ever making it about himself.
 Bowie's outspoken criticism of MTV's lack of black artist representation reverberated throughout the music industry, prompting reflection and inspiring change.
 His words continue to serve as a reminder of the ongoing work needed to combat racial inequality in media and to create a more inclusive environment for all artists to thrive.